GENERAL INSTRUCTIONS FOR TRACKSTAR PAPERS

 Avoid labeling your spouse’s attitudes as right or wrong.

 Try to understand one another’s money history.
-Listen for hurts, fears, wishes and hopes.
+Listen for hurts,

 Try to empathize rather than criticize.